Lxxyx/proposal-number-is-safe-numeric/problem-statement.md

 1. Clarify the real problem we are facing
 2. Remove strict format rules by default, align with ECMAScript StringNumericLiteral format.
 3. Remove `Number.MAX_SAFE_INTEGER` limits
-4. Add Identification of unsafe numeric string
+4. Add Identification of unsafe numeric string.
+5. Add more faq for changes and feedbacks.

 ## Motivation